The deepest, darkest, moist chocolate cupcakes topped with a sweet and creamy raspberry frosting with CHAMPAGNE mixed in!

 *Raspberry Champagne Frosting*

-- 1 cup raspberries ¼ cup raspberry puree used in recipe
+- 1 cup raspberries, ¼ cup raspberry puree is needed

 - ¼ cup sweet pink champagne